Virosphere: Viral host diversity

-Viruses are cosmopolites, they are ubiquitous across all known ecosystems and are able to infect every known lineage of cellular life on planet earth.
-However different viruses infect different hosts, and the mechanisms vary across virus types.
-Viruses are host specific as they need to replicate (reproduce) within a host cell.
-In order to enter the cell viral particle needs to interact with a receptor on the surface of its host cell.
-For the process of replication many viruses use their own replicases, but for protein synthesis they are dependent on their host cell protein synthesis machinery.
+Viruses are cosmopolites, they are ubiquitous across all known ecosystems and are able to infect every known lineage of cellular life.
+However, different viruses infect different hosts, and the mechanisms vary across virus types.
+Viruses are host-specific, as they need to replicate within a host cell.
+In order to enter the cell, a viral particle needs to interact with a receptor on the surface of its host cell.
+For the process of replication, many viruses use their own replicases, but for protein synthesis they are dependent on their host cells protein synthesis machinery.
 Thus, host specificity is a limiting factor for viral reproduction.

-Some viruses have extremely narrow host range and are able to infect only 1 certain strain of 1 bacterial species, whereas others are able to infect hundreds or even thousands of different hosts.
-For example cucumber mosaic virus (CMV) can use more than 1000 different plant species as a host.
-Members of viral families like Rhabdoviridae infect hosts from different kingdoms e.g. plants and vertebrates.
-And members of genera Psimunavirus and Myohalovirus infect hosts from different domains of life e.g. bacteria and archaea.
+Some viruses have an extremely narrow host range and are able to infect only a specific strain of a specific bacterial species, whereas others are able to infect hundreds or even thousands of different hosts.
+For example, cucumber mosaic virus (CMV) can use more than 1000 different plant species as a host.
+Members of viral families like Rhabdoviridae infect hosts from different kingdoms, e.g. plants and vertebrates.
+Members of the genera Psimunavirus and Myohalovirus infect hosts from different domains of life, e.g. bacteria and archaea.